Sacramento Republic FC: Heart Health Park

-Proposed Railyards stadium
+Republic FC Stadium

 As part of team owners' efforts for the club to join MLS as an expansion team, Republic FC has announced intentions to build a 20,000 seat soccer-specific stadium in Downtown Sacramento.
 In August 2015, Republic FC announced the hiring of HNTB Corp as lead architects of the stadium project, which will be on the former site of the Sacramento Railyards.
 (HNTB previously designed two Northern California venues, Sutter Health Park in Sacramento and Levi's Stadium in Santa Clara.)

 The concept design of the new stadium, based in part on fan input from a web survey and a series of workshops, was unveiled on December 1, 2015.
 Though designed with a closed bowl, the stadium will have separate stands on different sides to create a unique character for each one, an homage to classic English stadia like St James' Park.
 To meet the designer's stated goal of creating MLS's best home field advantage, the seating will feature the steepest grade in the MLS in and an untiered east side reminiscent of Westfalenstadion's Yellow Wall.
 On December 1, the evening of the design unveil, the Sacramento City Council voted 8–0 to approve a term sheet promoting construction of the 25,000-seat venue, with a target 2018 completion date if the club is accepted into MLS.
 The stadium is estimated to cost $226 million, and will be privately financed.

 On April 2, 2019, Sacramento Republic FC released updated renderings of the proposed stadium.
 Additions to the previous design included a 360-degree concourse/pedestrian walkway, new seating at the canopy level on the west side of the stadium, and additional field-level seating areas, raising the cost to about $252 million.
 The team stated that if their MLS bid is accepted, they would likely begin construction on the stadium immediately, hoping to complete it by late 2021 or early 2022, in time for the 2022 MLS season.
 With the team being accepted into MLS on October 21, 2019, they were expected to complete construction for the 2023 season.
 The plans to build the stadium and join the league are on indefinite hiatus as of February 2021.

 On November 7, 2024, Sacramento Republic FC and the mayor of Sacramento Darrell Steinberg announced plans for construction of a 12,000 seater stadium and entertainment district in Sacramento Railyards.
-The tentative opening of the new stadium is in 2027.
+The tentative opening of the new stadium is in 2028.